Frugal Living Tips

 What is frugal living?

 Frugal living refers to being conscious of your spending habits and living within your means.
-If you commit to a frugal lifestyle and utilize some money saving strategies, you’ll have less financial stress and more money to save for retirement, college, and any other financial goals that are important to you.
+If you commit to a frugal lifestyle and utilize some money-saving strategies, you’ll have less financial stress and more money to save for retirement, college, and any other financial goals that are important to you.

-6 money saving tips
+6 frugal money-saving tips

 Pay off your debt